The World's Smallest Pasta Shapes

 8.)
 Fregola Sarda

 You can hardly turn a corner in Sardinia without seeing fregola for sale.
-You'd be forgiven for thinking it's couscous, but it's actually a semolina pasta shape with a nutty flavour from being sun-dried and toasted.
-The most unusual thing about it is that because the tiny pieces have been toasted, each piece has a slightly different colour, ranging from light yellow to dark brown.
+You'd be forgiven for thinking it's couscous, but it's a semolina pasta shape with a nutty flavour from sun-dried and toasted.
+The most unusual thing about it is that because the tiny pieces have been toasted, each has a slightly different colour, ranging from light yellow to dark brown.

 Fregola Sarda pasta shape.